Online Course Catalog

 Sholom Park: Park After Dark Musical Mosaic Concert Series

-Get ready for toe-tapping rhythms and nostalgic melodies as Sholom Park presents the Park After Dark fall music series!
+Get ready for toe-tapping rhythms and nostalgic melodies as Sholom Park presents the Park After Dark Musical Mosaic Concert Series!
 This season, we are bringing you an unforgettable lineup of live performances under the stars, featuring three incredible bands that celebrate the rich traditions of American music.

 Bring your lawn chairs, grab some refreshments, and enjoy an evening of live music under the beautiful night sky at Sholom Park.
 Whether you’re a swing dancer, a country fan, or a rock ‘n’ roll enthusiast, Park After Dark has a night for everyone!